Prisoner in the Tower of Fire

 Prisoner in the Tower of Fire (Prigioniera della torre di fuoco, also known as The Prisoner in the Fuoco Tower) is a 1953 Italian historical melodrama film written and directed by Giorgio W. Chili.

 Plot

-15th century.
+The film is set in the 15th century.
 Two young people belonging to families in conflict with each other form a strong friendship: their loyalty is severely tested when they fall in love with the same woman.